ektahuja/INFM600/Readme.md

 **Crime_PublicElementarySchools_merged.csv**

-This data set uses the data from the focal data set and Public_Elementary_Schools.csv
+TThis dataset consists of all records from the Crime and Public Elementary Schools database in Montgomery County, joined on the column “City”.